 AT&T is commonly bundled with satellite TV from DirecTV, which offers some of the best entertainment options including NFL Sunday Ticket.
 DSL service isn’t usually as fast as cable from Xfinity, but it is often the best option in rural areas.

-Comcast Xfinity has two core strengths: fast speeds and flexible packages.
+Xfinity (formerly Comcast Xfinity) has two core strengths: fast speeds and flexible packages.
 Particularly in suburban and urban areas, they usually offer the best value for fast speeds and TV service.

 Xfinity’s data caps are high enough that most customers will have no problem streaming content, and their bundle pricing is good for those who prefer direct premium entertainment.
 Their x1 “smart TV” platform offers a good mix of on-demand and live programming.

-The biggest difference between Comcast and AT&T is the networks that power them.
+The biggest difference between Xfinity and AT&T is the networks that power them.

 AT&T is a bit more complicated in that they offer two distinct services: DSL and Fiber.
 For the vast majority of customers, DSL is the only option.